growthbook/growthbook-golang/README.md

 The client is the core component of the GrowthBook SDK.
 After installing and importing the SDK, create a single shared instance of `growthbook.Client` using the `growthbook.NewClient` function with a list of options.
 You can customize the client with options like a custom logger, client key, decryption key, default attributes, or a feature list from JSON.
 The client is thread-safe and can be safely used from multiple goroutines.

-While you can evaluate features directly using the main client instance, it’s recommended to create child client instances that include session- or query-specific data.
+While you can evaluate features directly using the main client instance, it's recommended to create child client instances that include session- or query-specific data.
 To create a child client with local attributes, call `client.WithAttributes`:

 ```go
 attrs := gb.Attributes{"id": 100, "user": "Bob"}